LeetCode: 563. Binary Tree Tilt

 The sumTilt function is a recursive helper function that calculates both the sum of values of subtrees and the tilt.
 It takes two parameters: a pointer to a TreeNode (TreeNode *node) and a reference to the total variable (int &total).

-• The first line checks if the current node is nullptr, which means it's a leaf node or an empty node.
-If so, it returns 0, indicating that the sum of values for this subtree is 0.
+nodeisnullptr, which means it's a leaf node or an empty node.
+If so, it returns 0, indicating that the sum of values for this subtree is 0. - If the

 The findTilt function initializes the total variable, calls the sumTilt function on the root of the tree, and then returns the total tilt of the entire binary tree.